Eon57/eon57.github.io/engineering/README.md

 ## YJSP Flight Feed System Lead

-The X rocket..

-As the flight lead, I've designed X, build Y, and tested Z as we prepare...
+As the Flight System Lead, I've designed X, build Y, and tested Z as we prepare...

-The launch date is set for
+The Yellow Jacket Space Program (YJSP) rocket launch date is set for...

 ## Hotfire Test at DeKalb-Peachtree Airport (PDK)